Rakowska-Martyna/SP_SW_Detection/README.md

 # SP_SW_Detection
-MATLAB pipeline for sleep spindles and slow waves detection used in Rakowska et al. (2021).
+MATLAB pipeline for sleep spindles and slow waves detection used in Rakowska et al. (2021) and (2022).

 Contains 9 scripts for spindle analysis, numbered in the order in which they need to be run:
 - pr0 - create EEG layour for your data